 10. Princess Beatrice

-Princess Beatrice is the eldest child and daughter of Prince Andrew and Sarah, Duchess of York, which puts her tenth in line to the British throne.
+Princess Beatrice is the eldest child and daughter of Prince Andrew and Sarah, Duchess of York, which puts her ninth in line to the British throne.
 She has a daughter, Sienna Mapelli Mozzi, and a younger sister, Princess Eugenie, who follow her in that order in the line of succession.

 For more about the British royal family, check out Sally Bedell Smith’s 2012 biography, Elizabeth the Queen: The Life of a Modern Monarch